Emergency Stop – What’s so confusing about that?

 Machinery must be fitted with one or more emergency stop devices to enable actual or impending danger to be averted.

-Notice the words “…actual or impending danger…” This harmonizes with the definition of Complementary Protective Measures, in that they are intended to allow a user to “avert or limit harm” from a ALL machines need to have an emergency stop.
+Notice the words “…actual or impending danger…” This harmonizes with the definition of Complementary Protective Measures, in that they are intended to allow a user to “avert or limit harm” from a hazard.
+Clearly, the direction from the European perspective is that ALL machines need to have an emergency stop.
 Or do they?
-The same clause goes on to say:.
-Clearly, the direction from the European perspective is that
+The same clause goes on to say:

 The following exceptions apply: